Darkmyter/Football-Players-Tracking/README.md

 # Track football payers with YOlOv8 and ByteTrack <!-- omit from toc -->

 Football automated analytics is hot topics in the intersection between AI and sports.
-In this project, we build a tool for detection and tracking football players, referees and ball in videos.
-For this we use [YOLOv8](https://github.com/ultralytics/ultralytics) (the latest version of the popular and fast object detector) for detecting the players in each frame of the video, and [ByteTrack](https://github.com/ifzhang/ByteTrack) a multi object detection model released in 2022.
+In this project, we build a tool for detecting and tracking football players, referees and ball in videos.
+For this we use [YOLOv8](https://github.com/ultralytics/ultralytics) (the latest version of the popular and fast object detector) for detecting the players in each frame of the video, and [ByteTrack](https://github.com/ifzhang/ByteTrack) a multi object detection model released in 2022 to identify the players and track their trajectory.

 For the data, we use videos from the [DFL - Bundesliga Data Shootout](https://www.kaggle.com/competitions/dfl-bundesliga-data-shootout/data) competition on Kaggle for the demo.
-For training YOLOv8, we sue the [football-players-detection](https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc) dataset from Roboflow
+For training YOLOv8, we sue the [football-players-detection](https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc) dataset from Roboflow.

 ## Table of content <!-- omit from toc -->